slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 const upload = multer({ storage, fileFilter });
 ```

-Here, the webserver defines MAX_UPLOAD_BYTES, which is likely the maximum size of any file we are allowed to upload in the future.
+Here, the webserver defines `MAX_UPLOAD_BYTES`, which is likely the maximum size of any file we are allowed to upload in the future.
 2MB is rather large so we ought not to be worried here.
 Furthermore, this tells us that we likely don't need to upload large files in an attempt to lag the filesystem.
-Next, UPLOAD_DIR is set to /tmp/uploads - likely where our uploaded files are stored.
+Next, `UPLOAD_DIR` is set to `/tmp/uploads` - likely where our uploaded files are stored.

-We can see that multer is configured with diskStorage to UPLOAD_DIR, confirming our suspicions.
+We can see that multer is configured with `diskStorage` to `UPLOAD_DIR`, confirming our suspicions.

-Lastly, fileFilter filters all '..' and '/' and '\' from the filename, almost definitively preventing naive path traversal.
+Lastly, `fileFilter` filters all '..' and '/' and '\' from the filename, almost definitively preventing naive path traversal.

 ```javascript title=index.js